ralexstokes/ssz-rs/README.md

 # ssz_rs ✂️

-An implementation of the `ssz` serialization scheme defined in the [consensus-specs repo](https://github.com/ethereum/consensus-specs).
+An implementation of the `SSZ` serialization scheme defined in the [consensus-specs repo](https://github.com/ethereum/consensus-specs).

 This repo aims to remain lightweight and relatively free-standing, rather than coupled to other ethereum consensus code/dependencies.